 Bake the bread on the lowest heat possible and placing a paper or a cotton cloth between the lid and the pan and close the lid.
 The purpose of placing the paper or cloth is to avoid dripping the moisture, as the paper absorbs the moisture.

 One side of bread takes 30 minutes to bake on low heat and it takes another 30 minutes to bake the other side of the bread.
 To bake the second side just place the paper on the top, do not cover the lid.
 It may take 10 minutes more than it took for me.

 There are different ways of eating Hunza bread.

-- Break the fiti into small pieces in a cup or bowl, for more flavour add a tablespoon of fresh butter and pour Hunza tea over it.
+Break the bread into small pieces and put it into a cup or bowl, for more flavor add a tablespoon of fresh butter and pour Hunza namkeen chai on it.

 Cut into slices and apply butter and snack on it.

 Traditional Hunza soup is made with homemade noodles and is locally known as Chapchy dowdo.
 It is the most special soup made during winters in Hunza.
 Chap refers to the meat which includes mutton or beef but never chicken.
 Traditionally this soup is served in a wooden bowl with a wooden spoon.

 Hunza Style Quesadilla recipe

 Hunza-style quesadilla recipe is a traditional dish recipe locally famous as Burus Sapik, where Burus isRead More